KasparEtter/ef1p/pages/email/email.md

   These lookups count towards the [limit of 10 DNS queries](https://datatracker.ietf.org/doc/html/rfc7208#section-4.6.4) after the initial record retrieval.
   Therefore, use the `mx` mechanism only if absolutely necessary.
-  A different domain can be specified after a colon and the address range can be extended with a CIDR suffix.
+  A different domain can be specified after a colon, and the address range can be extended with a CIDR suffix.
 - [`include`](https://datatracker.ietf.org/doc/html/rfc7208#section-5.2)
   matches if the evaluation of the referenced SPF record results in a `pass` for the sender's IP address.
   This is the most confusing of all mechanisms because the referenced SPF record is not actually included.